linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Marginal return on equity  $= \Delta$  Net income  ${}_{\mathrm{t}}/\Delta$  Book value of equity  ${}_{\mathrm{t} - 1}$

-For example, Disney reported net income of  $3.963 million on book value of equity of$ 35,425 million in 2010, resulting in an aggregate return on equity of 11.87 percent:
+For example, Disney reported net income of  \$3.963 million on book value of equity of\$ 35,425 million in 2010, resulting in an aggregate return on equity of 11.87 percent:

 Aggregate return on equity  $= 1,963 / 35,425 = 11.87\%$